How To Build the Perfect March Madness Bracket by the Numbers?

 The numbers get a little tighter in this round but the 1-3 seeds still have a history of success with an overall record of 289-111 (72.25%).
 This is the round where we start to lose seeds six or higher.
 Over the last 523 games played, the lower seed has managed just 171 wins, or 33%.

 That doesn’t mean blindly sending the lower seeds through because there are some numbers that indicate that this is where you should look for more upsets.
-The 11th and 12th seeds are a combined 46-59 (44%) but still plenty of wins to consider at least one upset with either seed.
+The 11th and 12th seeds are a combined 46-59 (44%) but there are still plenty of wins to consider at least one upset with either seed.

 Sweet 16 Stage

 This is the round where the top seeds have thrived, winning 81% of their games (100-23).
 It’s likely you’ll have at least two top seeds heading into the Sweet 16, so don’t hesitate to pencil them into the ‘Elite 8’.

-A few interesting notes about this round starting with the three seeds who have lost 38 of 75 games (51%).
+A few interesting notes about this round start off with the three seeds who have lost 38 of 75 games (51%).
 Even worse, the fourth and 5th seeds are just 30-86 (26%).
 It hasn’t happened much but when the eight and nine seeds find themselves in the Sweet 16, they ride the tide of their confidence with a combined record of 12-9 (57%).

 Elite 8 Stage

-The numbers that stick out the most at this point are the success of the fourth and fifth seeds who have made the Final Four 30 times, winning 20 of those games.
 There have been nine 11 seeds to make the ‘Elite 8’ and they’ve had tremendous success, winning five of their nine trips.
 Six and seven seeds are a combined 6-19.
 Let’s head to the end of our March Madness Bracket Guide with a look at the final three games.

 Final Four / Title Game

 It’s all chalk from this point on.
 The top seeds are 36-23 with two seeds just 13-17.
 This isn’t the time to start getting cute because these last two rounds are when the cream rises to the top.
 Four seeds and lower are a combined 12-26 (32%).
-One nugget to chew on when filling out your bracket is the second seed at the Final Four is just 13-17 (43%).
-Top seeds in the championship game are 23-13 (59%).
-No team seeded with or higher has ever made the title game.

 Quick Postseason Betting Angles